College of Social and Behavioral Sciences

 M.S.
 Clinical Mental Health Counseling

-Dr. Jade Letourneau is a contributing faculty at Walden.
+Dr. Jade Letourneau is core faculty in the Clinical Mental Health Counseling graduate program at Walden.
 She has worked as faculty in CACREP-accredited prorgrams since earning her doctorate in counselor education and counseling from Idaho State University in 2016.
 She earned her masters degree in clinical mental health counseling from the University of Southern Maine.
 Dr. Letourneau is a licensed Clinical Mental Health Counselor in the state of Utah, a National Certified Counselor, and an Approved Clinical Supervisor.
 Her clinical experience comprises a broad range of clients in myriad settings, including corrections, private practice, training clinics, and a college career center.

 PhD, Idaho State University - Pocatello, ID United States